Privacy and Cookies Policy

 Definition of ‘personal data’

 When we refer to ‘personal data’ we mean any information that allows us to identify you personally.
-Obvious examples include your name, email address etc. We will always seek your explicit consent to providing this information before we collect it from you, although this may not be the only legal basis on which we collect the data.
+Obvious examples include your name, email address etc. We will always seek your explicit consent to providing this information before we collect it from you.

 Who we share data with